 Wilkeson's Way Forward

 For generations, Wilkeson has stood as a symbol of hard work, resilience, and community pride.
-One of Washington’s first major coal mining towns, Wilkeson helped fuel the expansion of the railroads and the growth of the region.
-Our sandstone built landmarks across the Pacific Northwest, and our timber resources supported extensive development and thriving industries.
+As one of Washington’s first major coal mining towns, Wilkeson helped fuel the expansion of railroads and the growth of the Pacific Northwest with its refined bituminous coal.
+Our sandstone-built landmarks across the region, and our timber resources supported industries that shaped the communities around us.

-Today, the historic coke ovens, the Wilkeson School, and the spirit of our handcar races remind us of who we are - a town proud of its roots, rich in history, and deeply connected to the land.
-As the gateway to Mount Rainier, Wilkeson has always welcomed those who seek strength, beauty, and a sense of belonging.
-Our vibrant local businesses, restaurants, and shops reflect the same spirit of resilience and community that has defined Wilkeson for generations.
+Today, reminders of that legacy can still be seen in the historic coke ovens, the Wilkeson Gateway Arch, Town Hall, the Wilkeson School, and the spirit of our handcar races.
+These landmarks and traditions remind us that we are a town proud of its roots, rich in history, and deeply connected to the land.
+As the gateway to Mount Rainier, Wilkeson has always welcomed those seeking strength, beauty, and a sense of belonging.
+Our businesses, restaurants, and shops carry forward the same spirit of resilience and community that has defined us for generations.

 Together, we can make a lasting difference for generations to come.
 Let’s build the next chapter of Wilkeson together!